 Next, navigate to Site Identity >> Select site icon

 Upon click, you will be taken to your site’s media library.
 If the image has already been uploaded, just select it.

 Else upload it by clicking the Upload Files tab and selecting it from your local files.
 When done, hit Publish.

 Uploading WordPress Favicon Via a Plugin

-There are quite a number of plugins for WordPress you can use to install favicons on your site.
+There are quite a number of plugins for WordPress you can use to install/change favicons on your site.
 Using plugins ensures your site icon features are never lost, irrespective of the device they are viewed on.